RACE RULES FOR 2026 WHW RACE

 Race route:

-The race follows the official West Highland Way trail from Milngavie to Fort William, apart from the five sections outlined below:
+The race follows the official West Highland Way trail from Milngavie to Fort William.
+Please note the variations outlined below:

 Approaching Tyndrum (53 miles): on arriving at the road just before the By The Way campsite, all runners should turn right and follow the road towards the village.
 They should turn left at the A82 junction, stay on the pavement past the Real Food Café, cross the road at the pelican crossing, and continue past the front of the Green Welly before rejoining the WHW official route at Brodies Stores.